scribd/go-testslapd/README.md

 A library for testing code against an LDAP directory.

 To the author's knowledge, there does not exist an in-memory LDAP server compatible with OpenLDAP for Golang.
+There exist plenty of quality libraries that almost fit the author's needs, but not quite.

-Since that's what I needed, but I didn't have time to write it, I did next best thing and wrote some code to do it via `docker` for me.
+Since time was limited, the author did the next best thing and wrote some code to do stand up an LDAP directory via `docker`.

+It's less elegant than a pure code solution would be, but it works, and it allows one to test one's LDAP dependent code against a temporary local directory server- which was the goal.

 In your test code, set up something like this: